Solar-network/docs/docs/sdk/python/crypto/api-documentation.md

 def get_network():
 ```

-Get settings for a selected network, default network is devnet
+Get settings for a selected network, default network is testnet

 #### Return Value